Alexei1999/features-applier/README.md

 });
 ```

-Now, you can use your `simple` runner to apply features to components.
-Here's how you might use it:
+Now, you can use your simple runner as follows:

 ```typescript
 const useRawEnhancement = (Component) => (props) => {